William Craig1,2

 b. circa 1693, d.
 1775

-Noah Hampton was born circa 1693 in Monmouth Co., New Jersey.
+Noah Hampton was born circa 1693 in Monmouth County, New Jersey.
 He was the son of John Hampton and Martha Brown.
-Noah Hampton married Sarah Unknown.
-Noah Hampton died in 1775 in Frederick Co., Virginia.
+Noah Hampton married Sarah (?).
+Noah Hampton died in 1775 in Frederick County, Virginia.

-Sarah Unknown married Noah Hampton, son of John Hampton and Martha Brown.
+Sarah (?) married Noah Hampton, son of John Hampton and Martha Brown.

 Jean Curtis